Alexander Garden Obelisk: Original appearance

 The memorial was erected in the Upper Alexander garden near the main gate, leading from Voskresenskaya square in the Alexander garden.
 The monument consists of two parts.
 Foursided obelisk of Finnish granite was crowned with a double-headed eagle.
 At the top of the obelisk sits the coat of arms of the Romanov boyars — a Griffin with sword and shield.
 Below were inscribed the names of the kings and emperors of the Romanov dynasty from Mikhail Fyodorovich to Nicholas II (except for Ivan VI Antonovich; after "Empress Anna Ioannovna" comes "Empress Elizabeth Petrovna").
-The cubic base had a relief of Saint George and the small coats of arms of provinces and regions of Russia in shields.
+The cubic base had a relief of Saint George and the small coats of arms of provinces and regions of Russia in the shields.